TechVerse-Academy/Stanford-CS-Learning-Path/CS1U/Lectures/Lecture 1: Intro/README.md

    * We can even specify multiple directories
 In the following example, we list both the user’s home directory (symbolized by the ~ character) and the /usr directory.
 ```
-   * We can also change the format of the output to reveal more detail
+junryo@MacBook-Pro ~ %ls ~ /usr
 ```
-junryo@MacBook-Pro ~ %ls
+   * We can also change the format of the output to reveal more detail.
 ```
 junryo@MacBook-Pro ~ %ls -l
 ```